CHINESE NEW YEAR COCKTAILS

 (2.1 standard drinks – 1.7 units per serve)

 Cotton candy is a common feature of Spring Festival temple fairs.
-This drink incorporates that into the serve, along with a traditional teacup.
+This drink incorporates that into the serve, along with a traditional teacup, very fitting for a Chinese cocktail.

 35ml BULLEIT RYE